Join Us at Webster

 Module 2: Clusters (45 ECTS)

-Students must select 4 courses from the International Politics Cluster and 2 from the Comparative Politics Cluster.
+Students must select four courses from the International Politics Cluster and two from the Comparative Politics Cluster.
 The courses presented below are examples of classes offered in this module.
-New courses may be added to the course catalogue with varying topics. s
+New courses may be added to the course catalogue with varying topics.

 Cluster 1: International Politics (30 ECTS).
 Select 4 of the following: